 The two methods

 Fixed rate method — 70c per hour.
 You claim 70 cents for each hour you worked from home.
-That rate bundles together the running costs that are hard to split out: electricity and gas, phone and internet, and stationery and computer consumables.
+That rate bundles together the running costs that are hard to split out: electricity, gas, phone, internet, stationery and computer consumables.
 You cannot then claim those same items separately.

 Actual cost method.
 You work out the actual work-related portion of each running cost and claim that.
 It takes more effort but can be worth more if you have high power or internet bills, or a dedicated home office.